 Can I recover damages if my account made money but underperformed?

-Yes.
-Under the well-managed portfolio damages theory, you can recover the difference between what your account actually earned and what a suitable portfolio would have earned.
-If your broker placed you in overly aggressive investments that earned 5% when a suitable conservative portfolio would have earned 12%, you may be entitled to recover the 7% difference.
-The FINRA Arbitrator’s Guide expressly authorizes arbitrators to consider this approach, citing the Miley v.
-Oppenheimer decision.
+Possibly.
+Under a well-managed portfolio damages theory, an arbitration panel may consider the difference between what your account actually earned and what a suitable portfolio would have earned.
+If your broker placed you in overly aggressive investments that earned 5% when a suitable conservative portfolio would have earned 12%, the 7% difference may be part of the damages analysis if the benchmark and causation evidence are persuasive.

 Do most FINRA arbitration cases go to a hearing?